 Keeping Muscles & Fascial healthy will allow you Get More Active & Enjoy Life More!

-Stretching therapy is a manual therapy technique that involves stretching tight muscles and connective tissue to improve flexibility and range of motion.
+Stretching therapy is a manual technique that involves stretching tight muscles and connective tissue to improve flexibility and range of motion.
 It is typically performed by a trained practitioner who will use passive, active, or assisted stretches to target specific muscles or muscle groups, fascia.
-The goal of fascial stretching therapy is to reduce myofascial tension and pain-free, enhance athletic performance, and improve physical function.
-Stretching therapy is often used as a preventative measure in sports massage and for the rehabilitation of various musculoskeletal conditions, such as strains, sprains, and back pain.
+Fascial stretching therapy aims to reduce myofascial tension and make it pain-free, enhance athletic performance, and improve physical function.
+Stretching therapy is often used as a preventative measure in sports massage and for rehabilitating various musculoskeletal conditions, such as strains, sprains, and back pain.
 It can also help improve posture and overall physical function.

 Flexibility.
 The ability to move freely, without restriction; used interchangeably with mobility.

 Mobility.
-The ability of structures or segments of the body to move or be moved in order to allow the occurrence of range of motion (ROM) for functional activities (functional ROM).
+The ability of structures or segments of the body to move or be moved to allow the occurrence of a range of motion (ROM) for functional activities (functional ROM).

-Passive mobility is dependent on soft tissue (contractile and noncontractile) extensibility; in addition, active mobility requires neuromuscular activation.
+Passive mobility depends on soft tissue extensibility (contractile and noncontractile); active mobility also requires neuromuscular activation.

 Muscle performance.
-The capacity of muscle to produce tension and do physical work.
+The capacity of muscles to produce tension and do physical work.
 Muscle performance encompasses strength, power, and muscular endurance.

 Principles of stretching The basic principles of stretching are: